 Textflo is a text management system that can be used to organise your online links or computer documents.
 It provides a very complete solution for storing, categorising and finding information.
-The main application provides options to filter or format text, analyse the text content, or find information through different types of query.
-A grid structure allows you to do sorts or retrieve data from a database.
+One application provides options to filter or format text, analyse the text content, or find information through different types of query, including database queries.
 With the large number of documents stored on your computer and online links that you might use, this is a helpful application that allows you to navigate the environment more easily.
+Notes allow you to store passwords or other info about any link.
 The feature set is quite advanced, but it is also intuitive and relatively easy to use.
 Especially if you perform tasks daily, it can save you valuable time and effort.

 For text processing itself, the application can read Text, XML, PDF, HTML, or even Binary files and apply a sequence of operations to transform or filter the text.
 The transformation can involve removing or changing the text, as specified by a filter procedure that can then be saved and re-used.
 The program can also perform some of the more common formatting operations, or order or sort lists of words.
 Most of the information that you enter can then be searched over and quickly found.
 A separate Organiser application allows you to categorise your local documents, or online links and even set deadlines or reminders.
 A Query form allows complex query operations over the content, while a grid format allows for more complex sorts or filtering over tabular data.
 There are also a number of analysis algorithms to help with categorisation, or just understanding the content better.

 You can download the demo verson of the program here, while the